In conversation with the founders of the wearness, an online shop for ethical luxury & beauty

 Author: House of Eden

-The wearness is an online marketplace for ethically produced fashion and sustainable luxury.
-Selected fashion, jewelry and beauty products from companies and designers who rely on quality and sustainable production methods in their manufacture - but also absolutely meet the aesthetic demands of the fashionably discerning.
+The wearness is a Online Marketplace for ethically produced fashion and sustainable Luxury.
+Selected Fashion-, Jewellery- and Beauty products by companies and designers who rely on quality and sustainable production methods in their manufacture - but also absolutely meet the aesthetic demands of the fashionably demanding.

-The founders talked with us, about the challenges in the fashion industry, ethical luxury and their vision for the future.
+With us, the founders gave insights on contemporary challenges within the fashion industry, ethical luxury and their vision for the future.

 The wearness team

-Which problem in the fashion industry is the wearness fighting against?
+Which problem of fashion industry is the wearness fighting against?

 And this is the price, we must be willing to pay.
-Maybe you put the product aside for a season, but it's definitely not something disposable.
+Even if some products are put aside for a season, they are definitely not something disposable.
 This is very important to us in terms of sustainability.
-The biggest problem is buying, wearing it three times and throwing it away.
+The biggest problem is buying, wearing it three times and then throwing it away.
 We want to prevent that by offering what customers love.
 That happens through good aesthetics, good quality, but also by knowing the origin.

 How do you choose the labels and designers?

-In 2017 with started with a long list of interesting labels.
-We filtered these and then visited them personally in their showrooms at trade fairs.
+In 2017, we started with a long list of interesting labels.
+We filtered these and then personally visited them in their showrooms at trade fairs.
 We wanted to see the collections and touch the fabrics.
 We follow very strict criteria for aesthetics, combined with a journalistic approach: We are interested in the stories behind the brands.

 We have also developed detailed selection criteria, concerning production facilities, suppliers, control functions and even how interns are paid.